karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

 ### Using IntelliJ IDEA + Cursive and Emacs + Cider Interchangeably

 I used [IntelliJ IDEA](https://www.jetbrains.com/idea/) + [Cursive](https://cursive-ide.com/) plugin when implementing this Clojure exercise but just out of curiosity I wanted to try how it feels like to use [Emacs](https://www.gnu.org/software/emacs/) +[Cider](https://github.com/clojure-emacs/cider) when programming Clojure.
 The experience was quite pleasant.
 I managed to configure Emacs with the same theme I use with IntelliJ ([leuven](https://github.com/fniessen/emacs-leuven-theme) — mostly the same colors for the same syntactic/semantic entities) and the same hotkeys to compile code regarding one S-expression or the whole namespace, run all tests in the namespace or just the test under cursor etc. It took some time and some googling regarding Emacs [elisp](https://www.gnu.org/software/emacs/manual/html_node/elisp/) but finally I was pretty satisfied: now I can quite effortlessly use either IntelliJ IDEA + Cursive or Emacs + Cider when developing Clojure code — and the look-and-feel is pretty much the same.
 Why?
-Well, e.g. you can use Emacs + Cider in headless environments where you don’t have GUI.
+Well, e.g. you can use Emacs + Cider in headless environments where you don't have GUI.

 Emacs with various helpful packages like [company](https://company-mode.github.io/), [projectile](https://github.com/bbatsov/projectile), [clojure-mode](https://github.com/clojure-emacs/clojure-mode), [cider](https://github.com/clojure-emacs/cider), [eldoc-mode](https://www.emacswiki.org/emacs/ElDoc) turn Emacs to quite a powerful integrated development environment for Clojure.
 I recommend you to give Emacs a try.
 But I must say that I think I will stick with IntelliJ IDEA + Cursive when programming Clojure — IntelliJ is just a superb IDE.